What is vulnerability management?

 - What if we have a current backup plan, and whitelisting is in enforcement mode?

 These types of data sources and the insight they provide are a significant benefit to the analysis and eventual action plan an OT environment requires.
-But this is extremely rare to find because the biggest challenge for any OT environment is getting this type of information together.
+But this level of detailed asset information is extremely rare to find because the biggest challenge for any OT security environment is aggregating this information.

 Most operating companies have very little asset inventory data.
 In most cases, asset data is limited to aging spreadsheets or incomplete data from a mix of sources, providing intermittent or spotty coverage.